 - Eligible Student is meeting the minimum academic standards or has no academic history.
 Fully eligible for financial aid. - Warning Student did not meet minimum standards for CGPA and/or 67% completion rate in the previous evaluation period.
-Student remains eligible for financial aid, but must reach all minimum standards by the end of the next evaluation period to maintain eligibility. - Timeframe Students seeking an AA degree must complete the AA requirements within a maximum number of credits attempted (including transfer credits) of 93.
+Student remains eligible for financial aid, but must reach all minimum standards by the end of the next evaluation period to maintain eligibility. - Ineligible Student has had two consecutive evaluation periods below minimum standards for CGPA and/or 67% completion rate.
+Student is ineligible for financial aid - Timeframe Students seeking an AA/AS degree must complete the AA/AS requirements within a maximum number of credits attempted (including transfer credits) of 93.

 Students seeking a bachelor's degree must complete the BA/BS requirements within a maximum number of attempted hours of at least 186 credit hours including transfer hours.
 If a student exceeds or cannot attain these credit hour limits, they are not making progress toward a degree within the 150% federal requirements; therefore, student is ineligible for financial aid.